ocaml-flambda/flambda-backend/jane/doc/extensions/_04-modes/intro.md

 multiple threads have read-only access to it, and *uncontended* otherwise.

-To enforce data race freedom, the typechecker does not permit reading or writing the mutable portions of contended values.
-The mutable portions of shared values may be read, but not written to.
+To enforce data race freedom, the typechecker does not permit reading or writing unprotected mutable portions of contended values.
+(Types like `Atomic.t` protect mutable values from data races and allow contended values to still retain mutable components.)
+The unprotected mutable portions of shared values may be read, but not written to.
 Uncontended values may be accessed and mutated freely.
-However, types like `Atomic.t` may be used to bypass this restriction, ensuring that accesses are atomic and thus remain free of data races.

 Contention is irrelevant for types that are deeply immutable.
 Values of such types *mode cross* on the contention axis; they may be used as uncontended even